APPLICATION DEADLINE: MARCH 2, 2015

 Past Fellows have hailed from top four-year institutions such as Middlebury College, Columbia University, Brown University, New York University, University of Colorado, University of New Hampshire, University of Pennsylvania, American University, University of California Santa Cruz, and Maryland Institute College or Art.
 TMS Fellow Alumni have gone on to graduate programs in Media Studies, Law, and International Relations and have continued to teach, engage in social activism and study the power of stories in the contemporary world!

 Who: TMS Fellows teach groups of 8th and 9th grade students at low-income schools.
-Teaching at certain schools involves collaboration with local teaching fellows, who are underserved Muslim women from the Old City of Hyderabad.
+Teaching at certain schools involves collaboration with local teacher and administration.
 TMS also works in partnership with a variety of organizations, including:

 - American India Foundation (AIF), which sponsors Digital Equalizer Classrooms.
 The DE program provides computer labs in several government schools.